splunk/public-o11y-docs/metrics-and-metadata/enablerelatedcontent.rst

 =================================================================
 To ensure full functionality of Related Content, do not change any of the metadata key names provided by the Splunk Distribution of OpenTelemetry Collector.

-The Splunk Distribution of OpenTelemetry Collector provides the following Infrastructure Monitoring metadata keys that enable Related Content:
+The Splunk Distribution of OpenTelemetry Collector provides the following Infrastructure Monitoring metadata keys that activate Related Content:

 - ``host.name``
 - ``k8s.cluster.name``